GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/2-overview-of-types.md

 Let's open the [Playground](https://www.typescriptlang.org/play) and see how this works.

 1. Enter the following variable declarations:

     ```typescript
     let x: number;   //* Explicitly declares x as a number type
     let y = 1;       //* Implicitly declares y as a number type
     let z;           //* Declares z without initializing it
     ```

 2. TypeScript now treats `x` as a `number` type.
 TypeScript also infers the type of `y` to be a number type because that is the type of the value used to initialize it.
 But what happens if you try to assign a different value type to it?
 And what happens to the variable z?
-1. Open the **Errors** tab in the Playground so you can monitor for any errors.
+3. Open the **Errors** tab in the Playground so you can monitor for any errors.
-1. Enter `x = 1`.
+4. Enter `x = 1`.
 This should work as expected with no errors.
-1. Enter `x = "one"`".
-As expected, this raises the error **Type 'string' is not assignable to type 'number** because static type checking does not allow a `string` to be assigned to the variable.
+5. Enter `x = "one"`.
+As expected, this raises the error **Type 'string' is not assignable to type 'number'** because static type checking does not allow a `string` to be assigned to the variable.
-1. Enter `y = "one"`.
+6. Enter `y = "one"`.
 You'll see that the same error is raised.
 This is because TypeScript has inferred that y is of type `number`.
-1. Enter the variable name `y` followed by a period and you'll notice one more thing.
+7. Enter the variable name `y` followed by a period and you'll notice one more thing.
 Even though you didn't explicitly specify a type for the variable `y`, Intellisense is providing methods that only apply to a `number` type.
-1. Enter `z = 1` and `z = "one"`.
+8. Enter `z = 1` and `z = "one"`.
 TypeScript accepted both but why?
 This works in the same way that it works in JavaScript because variable `z` can now accept any value assigned to it.
 (TypeScript has inferred the `z` is of type `any` because you did not assign a type or initialize it when it was declared.
 You'll learn more about the `any` type later.)

 While you can implicitly infer types through type inference in TypeScript, should you?
 Through type inference, you do get some of the benefit of static type checking and Intellisense and it enables you to gradually migrate to explicit type declarations in your projects.
 But explicit type declarations also provide a way to better document the intention of your code and provide a more deliberate path going forward.